 (1) The Koran is the literal word of Allah, to be obeyed forever, by all mankind.

 (2) Since Allah frequently changed his mind, abrogating earlier revelations, knowing the chronology of the revelations is crucial for understanding Islam, especially since the abrogated verses were neither removed from the Koran nor identified.

 (3) The Koran is not in chronological order, so don’t waste your time trying to read it as published; read it starting from the last chapters revealed, 110 and 9.

 (4) Chapter 110 is just a few lines of platitudes, so chapter nine is virtually the last chapter of revelations and is by far the most important chapter.
-Nine is 95% of what you need to know about the Koran.
+Chapter nine is 95% of what you need to know about the Koran.